Right Reasons, Not Insurance Reasons

 It’s that time of the year again, time for your dental insurance to renew.
 Depending on your place of employment, needed benefits and other personal factors, you may be faced with the choice of a new dental plan.
 A new dental plan doesn’t necessarily mean that you also have to find a new dentist!

-When faced with the decision of choosing a dentist, there are a number of things that you should take into consideration:
+When faced with the decision of choosing a dentist, there are some things that you should take into consideration:

 - Choose a dentist that makes you feel comfortable